The museum takes visitors on a journey through the past of the Region of Madrid, from its first inhabitants through to the 18th century.

-The collection tells us about the history of Madrid with material evidence of its past.
-It covers the evolution of the landscape and wildlife until the first settlers arrived, the life of these settlers, the first producing societies, the Roman occupation, the Middle Ages, and the transfer of the Spanish Court from Valladolid to Madrid.
-It also has a section on archaeology as a science and on its presence in the Madrid Region.The museum is situated in the historic centre of Alcalá de Henares, which has the UNESCO World Heritage designation, and it is housed in the Dominican Convent of La Madre de Dios, one of the largest convents in the city.
-The history of this building is also explained in the museum.
+The collection echoes the history of Madrid through the remnants that the past has left behind.
+It therefore covers the evolving landscape and fauna of the region until the arrival of the first settlers, including depictions of how they lived, followed by the first producing societies, the Roman occupation, the Middle Ages and the eventual transfer of the Spanish Court to Madrid from Valladolid.
+There is also a section dedicated to archaeology as a science and its presence in the Region of Madrid.The museum is located in the old quarter of Alcalá de Henares, awarded the World Heritage designation by the UNESCO.
+The venue is the Dominican Convent of the Mother of God, one of the largest convent complexes in the city and whose rich history is also explained in the museum.